tannaohm0/Personal_Finance_Dashboard1/setup.md

 NEXT_PUBLIC_API_URL=http://localhost:5000/api
 ```

-### Step 2: Supabase Setup
+### Step 2: Supabase Database Setup

 1. Go to [supabase.com](https://supabase.com) and create a new project
 2. Get your project URL and API keys from Settings > API
 3. Replace the placeholder values in your .env files with your actual Supabase credentials
-4. Run the SQL commands from the README.md file in your Supabase SQL editor
+4. **Run the SQL in `consolidated_migration.sql` in your Supabase SQL editor.**
+   - This will set up all tables, policies, and migrations, including the credit system and category_name migration.

 ### Step 3: Start the Application